The invaluable practice of thinking with your spouse …

 Scotty

 P.S.
-One of Scott Free Clinic’s six core services is offering the world’s number one communication program for couples, “Couple Communication I.” We can only offer this when we have additional funds beyond the bare essential funds needed just to operate, but this program is world-renowned and award-winning because it’s highly effective at equipping couples with the communication skills they need to build and maintain a mutually satisfying collaborative marriage.
+One of Scott Free Clinic’s eight core services is offering the world’s number one communication program for couples, “Couple Communication I.” We can only offer this when we have additional funds beyond the bare essential funds needed just to operate, but this program is world-renowned and award-winning because it’s highly effective at equipping couples with the communication skills they need to build and maintain a mutually satisfying collaborative marriage.
 In other words, they learn how to effectively think together.
 Learn more about the Couple Communication I workshop here.